Islanders rally to beat Flyers 3-1 for 2-1 series lead

 Pitlick’s wrist shot from the top of the right circle flashed past the glove of a screened Varlamov glove to give the Flyers a 1-0 lead 5:42 into the game.
 The play was set up by a puck battle behind the net won by Scott Laughton, who was able to power his way out and drop the pass off to Pitlick.

-After a couple near misses by Mathew Barzal early, the Islanders’ center shoveled a pass out from the back boards to a wide-open Martin on the doorstep for the tying goal at the 7:12 mark.
+After a couple near misses by Mathew Barzal early in the second, the Islanders’ center shoveled a pass out from the back boards to a wide-open Martin on the doorstep for the tying goal at the 7:12 mark.

 Komarov gave the Islanders their first lead when his shot in heavy traffic trickled through Hart’s pads and over the line with 6 seconds left in the middle period.

+“We didn’t have a good first period, they got to their game and kind of took it to us for a little while,” Martin said.
+“I think in the intermission we kind of regrouped.
+The last 10 minutes of the first was decent, but we knew we had to come out with a strong second, and we took the game over from there.”

-Lee put the Islanders up 3-1 on a power play early in the third when his shot in traffic bounced past Hart.
+Lee put the Islanders up 3-1 on a power play early in the third when his shot in traffic bounded past Hart.

+“I tried to get it to come off the (goalie’s) pad,” Lee said.
+“So it’s a shot I was looking for and kind of got a bounce for sure.”

 The Flyers pulled the goalie on a late power play but Varlamov held up to the 6-on-4 attack.